 Value in Its Class

-The Highlander Hybrid's pleasant road manners, comfortable cabin and standout fuel economy impress, but be ready to pay extra for all that with this model.
-The base Highlander Hybrid starts at $37,230 (including destination), a little more than $2,000 higher than the least expensive V-6, AWD non-hybrid Highlander.
-Competitors' base AWD versions, however, start around $3,000-$4,000 less.
-It's going to take a lot of trips to the pump to make up that price premium in this climate of historically cheap gas.
+The Toyota Highlander Hybrid’s pleasant road manners, comfortable cabin and standout fuel economy impress, but be ready to pay extra for all that with this model.
+The base-price for a Highlander Hybrid starts at $37,230 (including destination), a little more than $2,000 higher than the least expensive V-6, AWD non-hybrid Toyota Highlander.
+Competitors’ base AWD versions, however, start around $3,000-$4,000 less.
+It’s going to take a lot of trips to the pump to make up that price premium in this climate of historically cheap gas.